1. Plan before you leave

 – A metal water bottle to carry both hot and cold liquid.
 Or PBA-free plastic if you don’t need to carry hot liquid.

 – A good probiotic supplement that doesn’t require refrigeration.
-I use Saccharomyces Boulardii + MOS, Value Size, 180 Count because it is hypo allergenic, non dairy and contains over 5 billions organisms per capsule!
+I use Saccharomyces Boulardii + MOS, Value Size, 180 Count because it is hypoallergenic, nondairy, and contains over 5 billion organisms per capsule!

-– Small glass bottle for spices, sauces etc.
+– Small glass bottles for spices, sauces, etc.

 – Small Ziploc bags to pack salads, snacks in your purse or backpack.

 5. What to avoid on the ground